 I know my value.
 I recognize my expertise.
 I stand up straight in it, and I really do think I own it.
 Still, I fear arrogance.
 It’s like a demon following me around, waiting for a moment of weakness, of uncontrolled and overblown ego, to overtake me and blind me to my own flaws, areas where my inner work is glaringly unfinished–where my actions are apparently inconsisent with my preachings.

 Huh, maybe that’s it.
 I think I don’t have imposter syndrome…but rather fear of hypocrisy?
-Or at least fear of being seen as a hypocrite?
+Or at least fear being seen as a hypocrite?
 That would certainly grind against my core values of honesty and integrity.

 Or maybe I just want to be liked?